JackStouffer/jacks_standard_library/DESIGN.md

 ## Assertions

-At the moment, JSL only uses assertions for bounds checking.
-Other assertions may be added in the future for similar security measures.
+At the moment, JSL only uses assertions for two things: bounds checking and making sure that user provided alignment is a valid power of two.
+Other assertions may be added in the future for similar security measures or cases where the user input makes no sense and the program cannot continue.

 Otherwise, all other failure cases will simply be treated as a normal operation of the program and will result in an error return value from the function.
 This includes passing in null pointers for pointer parameters, failure to allocate, etc.

 Over use of assertions encourages laziness.
 The vast, vast majority of errors are recoverable.
 Errors should not be given special treatment and should instead be treated like any other possible program state.

 ## Graceful Degradation